cloudant-labs/graphdb-slate/source/includes/api/_basics.md

 }
 ```

-A set of key/value pairs (i.e. an associative array, or hash).
+A set of key/value pairs, such as an associative array, or hash.
 The key must be a string, but the value can be any of the supported JSON values.

 In Cloudant databases, the JSON object is used to represent a variety of structures, including all documents in a database.

-Parsing JSON into a JavaScript object is supported through the `JSON.parse()` function in JavaScript, or through various libraries that will perform the parsing of the content into a JavaScript object for you.
+Parsing JSON into a JavaScript object is supported through the `JSON.parse()` function in JavaScript, or through various libraries that perform the parsing of the content into a JavaScript object for you.
 Libraries for parsing and generating JSON are available in all major programming languages.

 ### Warning

-Care should be taken to ensure that your JSON structures are valid, invalid structures will cause Cloudant to return an HTTP status code of 400 (bad request).
+Care should be taken to ensure that your JSON structures are valid.
+Invalid structures cause Cloudant to return an HTTP status code of [400 (bad request)](#400).

 ## Client Libraries